How to Grow and Care for Moss Rose (Portulaca)

 be forgiving when you forget to water them.

-Other Names include: Eleven O'Clock, Purslane, and Sun Plant
+Other Names: Eleven O'clock, Purslane, and Sun Plant

 Portulaca seeds are edible raw or cooked.
-Seed can be ground up and put into
+The seed can be ground up and put

-Moss Rose are grown from seeds.
-Moss Rose seeds can be directly seeded into
+Moss Rose plants are grown from seeds.
+Moss Rose seeds can be directly seeded

-Mose Rose, an early, indoor start, translates into an earlier bloom.
-Sow
+Moss Rose, an early, indoor start, translates into an earlier bloom.

-seeds early in the season and cover lightly with 1/8" of fine garden or seed
+Sow seeds early in the season and cover lightly with 1/8" of fine garden

 Seeds germination period, requires one to two weeks.
 For indoor starts,